thaume/thaume.github.io/_posts/2013-11-05-entering-the-world-of-sassc-and-bourbon-for-a-real-project.md

 type: post
 published: true
 meta:
-  seo_title: Intro to Libsass and bourbon, the C powered SASS wrapper
+  seo_title: Entering the world of SASSC and bourbon for a real project
   seo_description: Sass can be slow sometimes, in this article we are looking
     at an alternative to the classic sass/compass
   seo_keywords: Sass performance, grunt, grunt-sass, node-sass, libsass, bourbon,